Home / Blog /

 Increased employee engagement.

-Offering financial wellness benefits shows that an employer cares about employee well-being beyond the work day and can contribute to a healthy workplace culture.5 According to Bank of America, 80% of employers agree that offering financial wellness support can result in more satisfied, loyal, engaged and productive employees.6
+Offering financial wellness benefits shows an employer cares about employee well-being beyond the work day and can contribute to a healthy workplace culture.
+According to Bank of America, 8 in 10 employers say that financial wellness resources help drive job satisfaction.

 Enhanced productivity.

-It’s no secret that employees who are financially stressed can be distracted at work and often devote work hours to handling financial issues.
+Employees who are financially stressed can be distracted at work and often devote work hours to handling financial issues.
 They also might need to take time off to handle financial matters, increasing absenteeism.
-Offering financial wellness benefits can alleviate some of this stress and help employees be more productive in their work.
+Offering financial wellness benefits can alleviate some of this stress and help employees be more productive during the workday.

 Better employee health and well-being.

-According to the American Institute of Stress, the physical effects of financial stress might include increased irritability, mood swings, appetite changes, stomach issues, fatigue, and insomnia.7 Left unchecked, these symptoms may lead to mental health concerns like anxiety, depression, or even suicide.
+Financial stress can cause physical effects like increased irritability, mood swings, appetite changes, stomach issues, fatigue and insomnia.3 In fact, the American Academy of Sleep Medicine finds 78% of respondents in a survey reported losing sleep over money matters.4 Left unchecked, these symptoms may lead to mental health concerns like anxiety, depression, or even suicide.
 Providing support for financial wellness can improve the employee population’s health, and possibly lower healthcare costs in the long run.

 Increased retention.